Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/valueStores-code-set.md

     + Attributes
         + code (string, required) - The code to set.
-        + secure (boolean, optional) - If true the code is stored securely and only shown as `codeLastFour`.
+        + secure (boolean, optional) - If true the code is stored securely and only shown in abbreviated form.

     + Body